Future Voice and Data Limited – Terms and Conditions of Business

 - Prior to using the service, the Customer must register with the Ultimate Service Provider the primary physical location where the Services will be used and update them immediately if such location changes.
 If the Customer fails to update Ultimate Service Provider with changes to the location, it may not be possible for emergency operators and authorities to identify the Customer’s location and phone number when it dials an emergency service number.

-- If the Customer fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting the any other remedies available to the Supplier whether hereunder or otherwise:
+- If the Customer fails to make a payment, to undisputed invoices, due to the Supplier under the Contract by the due date, then, without limiting the any other remedies available to the Supplier whether hereunder or otherwise:

 - the Customer will pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
 Interest under this clause 1 will accrue each day at the greater of 4% a year above the Bank of England’s base rate from time to time, and the rate from time to time applicable to High Court judgment debts;

-- the Supplier may temporarily suspend the Services without warning until payment is made in full by the Customer (including any additional charges levied by the Supplier for late payment) and subsequent re-instatement will be subject to the payment of the Supplier’s standard administration fee from time to time (details of which can be found in the Supplier’s price list [INSERT HYPERLINK]) by the Customer;
+- the Supplier may temporarily suspend the Services until payment is made in full by the Customer (including any additional charges levied by the Supplier for late payment) and subsequent re-instatement will be subject to the payment of the Supplier’s standard administration fee from time to time (details of which can be found in the Supplier’s Tariff http://www.futurevad.com/tariffs/ by the Customer.
+A warning will always be provided and a minimum of three separate notifications would be sent prior to a suspension for non-payment;

 - if the payment remains overdue for a period in excess of one month, the Supplier may disconnect the Customer from the Services completely.

-- If any Services are disconnected or suspended, the Customer will pay the Supplier’s standard re-connection fee from time to time (details of which can be found in the Supplier’s price list [INSERT HYPERLINK]) for each Service to be reconnected and in certain circumstances, the Supplier will carry out identification checks with the Customer prior to re-connecting the Services..
+- If any Services are disconnected or suspended, the Customer will pay the Supplier’s standard re-connection fee from time to time (details of which can be found in the Supplier’s Tariff http://www.futurevad.com/tariffs/ for each Service to be reconnected and in certain circumstances, the Supplier will carry out identification checks with the Customer prior to re-connecting the Services..

 - Save for the warranties and conditions expressly set out in these Conditions, the Supplier gives no warranty or condition regarding the Services and specifically the Supplier but without limiting the generality of the foregoing, waives no condition or warranty that the Services will be uninterrupted or timely, secure or error free.